RedisLabs/redislabs-docs/content/platforms/kubernetes/security/ldap-on-k8s.md

 ---
 Title: Configure LDAP authentication
+linkTitle: LDAP authentication
-description: How to configure LDAP-based authentication for a Redis Enterprise cluster on Kubernetes.
+description: How to configure LDAP authentication for a Redis Enterprise cluster on Kubernetes.
 weight: 90
 alwaysopen: false
 categories: ["Platforms"]
-aliases:
+aliases: [
+       /platforms/kubernetes/tasks/ldap-on-k8s/,
+       /platforms/kubernetes/tasks/ldap-on-k8s.md,
+       /platforms/kubernetes/security/ldap-on-k8s.md,
+       /platforms/kubernetes/secuirty/ldap-on-k8s/,
+]
 ---

-This tutorial describes how to configure LDAP-based authentication for a Redis Enterprise cluster on Kubernetes.
+This tutorial describes how to configure LDAP-based authentication for a Redis Enterprise Software on Kubernetes.
 Throughout this tutorial, we will assume that there is a single namespace called "db".

 ## LDAP overview